Posted by Steve Wardell on 9 January 2013 | 0 Comments

 Send us a question about human networks in business and we’ll give you our best answer in two business days.

-60 minutes, academic paper, accountable care organization, accountable care organizations, acctivate networks, aco, acos, activate networks, activate networks summit, activate networks summit 2012, affordable care act, albert-laszlo barabasi, albert-lazslo barabasi, alberto-laszlo barabasi, andrea kates, barry libert, behavior change, betweenness, big data, booz, boston globe, brian cusack, brigitta tadmore, cbs, center for creative leadership, change agents, christakis, christakis lab, christakis laboratory, christopher perkins, claims data, closeness, cognitive science of religion, collaboration, collaboration management, communities of influence, conference, connected, connectivity, contagion, contagion effect, counterinsurgency, craig venter, csr, cultural norms, cultural phylogenetics, culture, cure violence, darren bovie, data analysis, data mining, dave parkhurst, de-energizers, detailing, diffusion, digital immortality, e-mail traffic data, egocentric networks, eigenvector, elizabeth rula, energizers, evolution, excel venture management, facebook, flight risks, forbes, founders network, fowler, friends, front end of innovation, george dyson, greg gallo, gregory gallo, harvard gazette, healthways, heathways, hospitals, hr, influence, influence of social networks, influence patterns, influencer, influencers, infographic, information flow, inheritance, innovation, innovators of the year, inovation diffusion, jama, james fowler, jon katzenbach, journal of the american medical association, juan enriquez, juniper networks, larry miller, life sciences practice, luke matthews, map, map networks, mapping networks, marings, mark fishman, mednetworks, microsoft, mit, modern management, multiplier effect, network, network-driven solutions, network analysis, network analytics, network centrality, networking, network map, network mapping, network maps, network outlook, network roundtable conference, networks, network science, network scientists, network structure, neuroleadership institute, new york times, next-gen health it, nibr, nicholas christakis, novartis, npr, ny times, off-line social network, ona, ona network analytics, ona organizational network analysis, online networks, online social networks, organic acos, organizational analysis, organizational effectiveness, organizational network analysis, organizational network analytics, personal network assessment, pete dewan, peter dewan, pharma brand manager, physician groups, physician social networks, pm360, pna, premier healthcare alliance, president obama, productivity, profits, pulse network, ray kurzweil, real-life networks, real-life social network analysis, real-world and online social networks, real-world networks, real-world social network, real-world social networks, real friends, reed elsevier ventures, relational datasets, religious extremism, retention, rob cross, ron burt, science friday, sean moffit, sean moffitt, sean tierney, security, series b, shapeup, sloan management review, sna, social-influence, social collaboration, social contagion, social hetworks, social ilnfluence, social influence, social marketing, social network, social network analysis, social network analytics, social network influence, social networking, social network mapping, social network maps, social networks, social network software, steven wardell, steve rosenberg, steve wardell, structural relations, summit, summit 2011, summit 2012, survey data, talent, talent management, targeting, ted conference, tedmed, ted talk, tedx, the atlantic, the network roundtable, thomas valente, tom warren, top talent, training, turnover, venture capital funding, virtual social network, voter services, voting, w. cecyl hobbs, wayne caldwell, webinar, wired, work-force science, yammer,
+60 minutes, aaron merlob, academic paper, accountable care organization, accountable care organizations, aco, acos, activate networks, activate networks., activate networks summit, activate networks summit 2012, active networks, affordable care act, albert-laszlo barabasi, albert-lazslo barabasi, alberto-laszlo barabasi, alessandro vespignani, ancient social networks, andrea kates, barry libert, behavior change, betweenness, big data, booz, boston globe, boston predictive analytics, bottlenecks, brian cusack, brigitta tadmore, bruce landon, careers, cbs, ccl, center for creative leadership, center of creative leadership, centrality, change agent, change agents, change initiative, change management, christakis, christakis lab, christakis laboratory, christopher perkins, claims data, closeness, cognitive science of religion, collaboration, collaboration management, collaboration optimization, communities of influence, conference, connected, connected insight summit, connectivity, contagion, contagion effect, corby kummer, counterinsurgency, craig venter, csr, cultural norms, cultural phylogenetics, culture, culture code, cure violence, darren bovie, data analysis, data mining, dave parkhurst, david harlow, david laser, de-energizers, detailing, dharmesh shah, diffusion, digital immortality, doximity, e-mail traffic data, egocentric networks, eigenvector, elizabeth rula, employee networks, energizers, energy, engagement, evolution, evolution of social media, excel venture management, facebook, fast company, fear, flight risks, forbes, founders network, fowler, fred trotter, friends, front end of innovation, gary gordon, george dyson, go-to-market strategy, greg gallo, gregory gallo, harvard business review, harvard business review blog network, harvard gazette, hbr blog network, healthcare, healthways, heathways, high performers, hiring, hospitals, hr, hubspot, human resources, influence, influencee, influence marketing, influence of social networks, influence patterns, influencer, influencers, infographic, information flow, inheritance, innovation, innovators of the year, inovation diffusion, jama, james fowler, jon katzenbach, journal of the american medical association, juan enriquez, juniper networks, keith figlioli, kristin cullen, larry miller, larry miller, leadership, leadership diffusion, leakage, life sciences practice, luke matthews, map, map networks, mapping networks, marings, mark fishman, mednetworks, microsoft, mit, mit enterprise forum of cambridge, modern management, multiplier effect, nate gross, network, network-driven solutions, network analysis, network analytics, network breakthroughs, network centrality, networking, network map, network mapping, network maps, network outlook, network roundtable conference, networks, network science, network scientists, network structure, neuroleadership institute, new york times, next-gen health it, nibr, nicholas christaki, nicholas christakis, novartis, npr, ny times, off-line social network, ona, ona network analytics, ona organizational network analysis, onboarding, online networks, online social networks, organic acos, organizational analysis, organizational effectiveness, organizational network analysis, organizational network analytics, personal network assessment, pete dewan, peter dewan, pharma brand manager, phil willburn, physician groups, physician social networks, pm360, pna, power talk, predictive analytics, premier healthcare alliance, president obama, productivity, profits, pulse network, ray kurzweil, real-life networks, real-life social network analysis, real-world and online social networks, real-world networks, real-world social network, real-world social networks, real friends, real world social networks, reed elsevier ventures, relational datasets, religious extremism, restructure, retention, revenue growth, rob cross, ronald burt, ron burt, science friday, sean moffit, sean moffitt, sean tierney, security, series b, shapeup, sloan management review, sna, social-influence, social capital, social collaboration, social contagion, social hetworks, social ilnfluence, social influence, social marketing, social network, social network analysis, social network analytics, social network influence, social networking, social network mapping, social network mapping and analysis, social network maps, social networks, social network science, social network software, steve gullans, steven wardell, steve rosenberg, steve wardell, structural relations, summit, summit 2011, summit 2012, survey data, talent, talent management, targeting, ted conference, tedmed, ted talk, tedx, the atlantic, the network roundtable, thomas valente, tom mcandrew, tom warren, top talent, training, trust, turnover, venture capital funding, virtual social network, voter services, voting, w. cecyl hobbs, wall street journal, wayne caldwell, webinar, wired, work-force science, yammer,